 Expert opinion about provocation as a defense in dog-bite injury lawsuits has been discussed elsewhere on this website.
-In the article below, I will summarize a lawsuit that went to trial in Florida in August, 2017.
-This case was unusual in that the plaintiff was not bitten by a vicious dog but rather knocked-down by a super-friendly Golden retriever.
+In the article below, I will summarize a lawsuit In which the main defense argument by the defense was that of provocation.
+The case went to trial in Florida in August 2017.
+And the fact pattern of this case in which the defense of provocation was used was unusual.
+The plaintiff was not bitten by a vicious dog.
+Rather, she was knocked-down by a super-friendly Golden retriever.

 The principal liability question before the jury was straightforward: did the plaintiff provoke this large golden retriever to approach her then jump on her and then knock her down?